cosmos72/stmx/README.md

 See the included file [doc/benchmark.md](doc/benchmark.md) for performance considerations and a lot of raw numbers.

-The short version is: as of April 2013, on a fast consumer PC (Core i5 @ 4GHz or better) with a fast Common Lisp (SBCL or better), STMX can execute up to 4 millions transactions per second per CPU core.
+The short version is: as of May 2013, on a fast consumer PC (Core i5 @ 4GHz or better) with a fast Common Lisp (SBCL 1.1.7 or better), STMX can execute up to 6 millions transactions per second per CPU core.

-Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp), with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (20-40%), each CPU core runs approximately 1 million transactions per second.
+Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp), with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (20-40%), each CPU core runs approximately 1.9 millions transactions per second.

 Obviously, performance in other cases will depend on the complexity of the code inside transactions, on the number of reads and writes to transactional memory,